Personal Loan Comparison

 Verify Your Identity

-German anti-money-laundering rules mean you need to prove you are who you say you are.
+German anti-money-laundering rules mean you need to prove who you are.
 Most lenders let you do this via VideoIdent (a short video call where an agent checks your passport or ID card) or PostIdent (you visit a Deutsche Post branch in person).
 VideoIdent takes about ten minutes and you can do it from your sofa.

 Upload Your Documents